 Yes, it's a pile of bits!

-Some days I look at it and think I have most of the bits and it's just a meccano set, other days I look at it, and wonder how it will ever all bolt together to make a car!
+Some days I look at it and think I have most of the bits and it's just a meccano set, other days I look at it, and wonder if/how/whether it will all bolt together to make a car!

-Well, that's what I have as a starting point.
-I've done a lot of talking to people, getting hold of drawings and pictures to understand the anatomy of the car, and work out what other parts I need to buy/make and in what order.
+I've done a lot of talking to people, head scratching at drawings and pictures to understand the anatomy of the car, and work out what other parts I need to buy/make and in what order.

-The engine is the obvious big lump, there are a few options:
+The engine is the obvious big lump, a few options:

 V-twin - should really be a 90 degree GN engine.
 Controversially you could use a JAP, or even build something yourself